jramirezl/test-masglobal/README.md

 ### Bonus Points
 - Test created for the service `EmployeeService` located on the class `EmployeeServiceTest`
 - Big-O methods documented for `com.masglobalconsulting.javatest.service.EmployeesService.getEmployeeList()`
-- Used Springboot to creat teh REst API WS - with swagger.
-MVC framework with utilis to create the Service layer and the IoC and DI  pattern applied to wire and compose classes easily thinking in the Unit testing and mocking classes
+- Used Springboot to creat teh REST API WS - with swagger.
+MVC framework with utils to create the Service layer and the IoC and DI  pattern applied to wire and compose classes easily thinking in the Unit testing and mocking classes